mgsosna/mattsosna.com/_posts/careers/DS-transition-4.md

 If you're interested in a deeper dive on these concepts and a step-by-step explanation of the (truncated) code above, check out [this post]({{ site.baseurl }}/Python-5-Writing-production-level-Python).

 ## Footnotes
+#### 1. NEED TO NAME
+XXX
+This is aimed at me as much as at anyone else.
+In grad school, I had R scripts that were hundreds of lines long, and rerunning them to process data differently always felt like performing surgery.
+It shouldn't be that way!
+Looking back, it's amazing how much easier the Ph.D. would have been with some basic software engineering and project management best practices in place.
+Maybe next time...

 1. [[Interacting with APIs]](#interacting-with-apis) APIs and SQL go hand-in-hand, actually.
 When you request data from an API, your request is most likely converted to a SQL query that is then executed on a database.